Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 Step 1: Activate Wiper Service Mode

 Tesla wipers park hidden under the hood cowl.
-You must raise them before attempting to lift the wiper arms, or the arms will hit the hood and potentially scratch it or crack the cowl trim.
+You must raise them before lifting the wiper arms, or the arms will hit the hood and scratch the paint or crack the cowl trim.

 - Put the car in Park with the touchscreen on